directus-labs/guest-authoring/sveltekit-authentication/index.md

 ## Setup Directus Roles

-Before you open `http://localhost:5173/signup` and create a new test user let us define a new role called `user` which all new users will inherited upon creating an account.
+Before you open `http://localhost:5173/signup` and create a new test user, let us define a new role called `user` which all new users will inherit upon creating an account.

 Within the Directus Admin App go to Settings -> Access Control -> Create new Role and name it `Users`.
 App Access should be enabled.
 ![A new role called User having App Access enabled.](new-role.webp)

 Also note down the role id from the url while you are in the Access Role page of the new Role.

-To make this role the default for new registered users and also to enable public non authenticated users to register themselfs, go to Access Control -> public and customize the create permission of the directus_users collection.
+To make this role the default for new registered users and also to enable public non-authenticated users to register themself, go to Access Control -> public and customize the create permission of the directus_users collection.
 Make sure that only email and password field permissions are set and as a default field use the following setting:
 ```
 {
     "role": "<YOUR ROLE ID>"